 It's a good idea to use an online eligibility checker before completing a full application as, if you're rejected, it could damage your credit score.
 The eligibility checker only runs a "soft" search, which won't leave a mark on your credit file.
 To check if the credit card provider you are considering has an eligibility checker, check out our comprehensive guide "How to find the best credit card for your needs".

 Step 2 - Pick the best deal

-Once you have completed the eligibility calculator you will be shown a list of credit cards that are likely to accept your application based on your credit score.
-You now need to ensure that you are picking the best deal by checking the:
+Once you have completed the eligibility calculator, you now need to ensure that you are picking the best deal by checking the:

 - Interest rate - You want the lowest interest rate so go for a 0% deal, if you are unable to get a 0% deal look for the lowest interest rate amongst the cards

 - Credit card term length - go for the longest term length at the lowest rate.
 Check how long you need by working out how long it will take you to clear the debt.
 The longest 0% term is 40 months, however, 18-27 months is more widely available.

 - Transfer fee - You want a low percentage transfer fee or one that is guaranteed and not set to change once you have applied.

 After finding the best credit card deal for you, complete the application.
 You will be asked how you are going to repay the balance, always opt to pay more than the minimum the reasons why are explained in this video: "Top Tips to pay off credit card debt".
 You will generally find out if you have been accepted immediately, but in some cases could be asked to provide further information.